-ß-lactam antibiotics are characterized by their four-membered ß-lactam rings.
-Examples include penicillins, cephalosporins, clavams (also called oxapenams), cephamycins and carbapenems, monobactams, and nocardicins; almost all derived initially from microbes through a fermentation process.
+ß-lactam antibiotics are characterized by four ß-lactam rings.
+Examples include penicillins, cephalosporins, clavams (also called oxazepam), cephamycins and carbapenems, monobactams, and nocardicin; almost all are derived initially from microbes through a fermentation process.

 Penicillin G was the first β-lactam antibiotic discovered.
-It has a bicyclic structure consisting of a four-member β-lactam ring and a five-membered hydrothiazole ring.
-The activity of these antibiotics is related to the opening of the ß-lactam ring.
+It has a bicyclic structure, consisting of a four-member β-lactam ring and a five-membered hydrothiazole ring.
+Their activity is related to the ß-lactam ring opening.
 A large ring strain leads to both its high antibacterial potency and its instability under acidic and basic conditions.

-There were limits to penicillin G’s clinical application, however, due to the presence of bacteria resistant to penicillin G, the route of needing parenteral administration, and allergic susceptibility.
+There were limits to penicillin G’s clinical application, however, due to the presence of bacteria resistant to penicillin G, the parenteral administration requirement, and allergic susceptibility.

-In 1957, the fundamental structure unit of penicillin G, 6-aminopenicillanic acid (6-APA) was announced.
-This discovery led to the production of new semisynthetic penicillins.
-Chemical modifications were achieved on the 6β-amino, the 6α, and the C3-carboxylic acid groups and these modifications significantly improved the stability and potency.
-By introducing a moderately and sterically hindered substitution group at the 6α position, this chemistry enhanced the resistance to β-lactamase, an enzyme produced by bacteria to destroy penicillin.
+In 1957, the fundamental structural unit of penicillin G, 6-aminopenicillanic acid (6-APA), was discovered, which led to the production of new, semisynthetic penicillins.
+Chemical modifications were achieved on the 6β-amino, the 6α, and the C3-carboxylic acid groups.
+These modifications significantly improved stability and potency.
+The introduction of a moderately and sterically hindered substitution group at the 6α position enhanced penicillin’s resistance to β-lactamase, a bacteria-produced enzyme that could kill penicillin.

 Currently, only penicillin G and penicillin V are naturally occurring approved drugs, while the others are all semisynthetic products.

 Cephalosporins come from Cephalosporium acremonium.
-Today, cephalosporin antibiotics are classified into four classes based on their spectrum of activity, resistance to β-lactamase, and their potency differences against gram-positive/negative organisms.
-The significant difference between penicillin and cephalosporin structures can be seen in the enlargement from a five-membered to a six-membered ring attached to the common β-lactam core.
+Today, there are four classes of cephalosporin antibiotics based on their activity spectrum, resistance to β-lactamase, and potency differences against gram-positive/negative organisms.
+The significant difference between penicillin and cephalosporin structures is that the latter enlarges to a six-membered ring attached to the common β-lactam core.

-The backbone of the cephalosporin is cephem, which consists of a bicycle system with a four-membered β-lactam ring and a hydrocyclothiazide ring.
+Cephalosporin’s backbone is cephem, which consists of a bicycle system with a four-membered β-lactam ring and a hydrocyclothiazide ring.
 Compared to the five-member hydrothiazole ring, the cephalosporins exhibit less ring strain than penicillin.
-Hence, the potency is relatively lower than penicillin.
-However, they are more stable under acidic conditions and exhibit fewer allergic reactions; these cephalosporins have a prominent place in modern antibiotic therapy.
+Hence, they are less potent than penicillin; however, they are more stable under acidic conditions and cause fewer allergic reactions.
+Cephalosporins have a prominent place in modern antibiotic therapy.

-The first monobactams reported were given the names sulfazecin and isosulfazecin (N-acyl derivatives of (S)-3-amino-2-oxo-1-azetidine sulfonic acid (3-aminomonobactamic acid)) produced in fermentation from bacterial strains and not from the more common sources: fungi or actinomycetes.
-Subsequently, over a 5-year period, 14 naturally occurring monobactams were isolated and characterized from gram-negative bacteria.
+The first monobactams reported were given the names sulfazecin and isosulfazecin (N-acyl derivatives of (S)-3-amino-2-oxo-1-azetidine sulfonic acid (3-aminomonobactamic acid)), produced from fermented bacterial strains rather than more conventional sources, such as fungi or actinomycetes.
+Subsequently, over five years, 14 naturally occurring monobactams were isolated and characterized from gram-negative bacteria.

-These β-lactams produced no side effects: however, they only possessed a narrow spectrum of activity toward gram-negative organisms, in contrast to the broad-spectrum penicillins and cephalosporins.
+These β-lactams produced no side effects: however, they only possessed a narrow spectrum of activity against gram-negative organisms, in contrast to broad-spectrum penicillins and cephalosporins.

-These naturally occurring compounds led to the synthesis of many completely synthetic monobactams.
-For example, Aztreonam is a totally synthetic analog of the naturally occurring monobactams.
+These naturally-occurring compounds led to the synthesis of many completely synthetic monobactams.
+For example, aztreonam is a totally synthetic analog of naturally occurring monobactams.

 Related to the monobactams, nocardicins also contain a core β-lactam but exhibit a ring-opened attachment with no sulfur in the molecule.
 These β-lactams are N-acyl derivatives of 3-amino-nocardicinic acids.
-In total, seven nocardicins were isolated from the metabolites of Nocardia uniformis, named nocardicins A-G. Nocardicin A is the major component and also has the highest activity.
+Seven nocardicins were isolated from the metabolites of Nocardia uniformis, named nocardicins A-G. Nocardicin A is the major component and has the highest activity.

-Both nocardicins and monobactams possess similar mechanisms of action as other β-lactam antibiotics and act as imitators of penicillin-binding proteins, PBPs, in bacteria cell wall formation.
-Although no valuable antibiotic based on modifying nocardicin A was found, its simple structure without a bicyclic ring core structure indicated that a bicyclic core structure found in the more traditional β-lactam antibiotics may not be necessary.
-The monocyclic nucleus only has one four-membered ring, which has less ring strain in comparison to penicillin.
+Both nocardicins and monobactams have similar mechanisms of action to other β-lactam antibiotics.
+They imitate penicillin-binding proteins in bacteria cell wall formation.
+Although there is no valuable antibiotic based on modifying nocardicin A, its simple structure, without a bicyclic ring core structure, indicated that the bicyclic core structure, found in the more traditional β-lactam antibiotics, may not be necessary.
+The monocyclic nucleus has only one four-membered ring, which has a lower ring strain than penicillin.

-Carbapenem antibiotics are naturally occurring.
-Derivatives of carbapenem antibiotics are based on this structure, with substituted groups on C2 and C6.
+Carbapenem antibiotics occur naturally.
+Their derivatives are based on this structure, with substituted groups on C2 and C6.
 The first carbapenem antibiotic, thienamycin, was also first discovered in 1976, isolated from the fermentation broth of Streptomyces cattleya.
 Thienamycin has high potency, broad-spectrum, antibacterial activity, and relatively high resistance to β-lactamases.
 The discovery of thienamycin represented a new family of β-lactam antibiotics, and more than 40 natural carbapenem antibiotics have been isolated.

 Most of the naturally occurring carbapenem antibiotics have a 1-hydroxyethyl group on C6.
 The configuration differences at the chiral center, C8, result in epimers.
-Due to the low isolation efficiency and multiple products formed under fermentation conditions, all carbapenem antibiotics for clinic use are produced by total synthesis, although this leads to a high cost compared to producing penicillin and its derivatives directly from fermentation.
+Due to the low isolation efficiency and multiple products formed under fermentation conditions, all carbapenem antibiotics for clinical use are produced by total synthesis.
+However, this process is more expensive than producing penicillin and its derivatives directly from fermentation.

-Although thienamycin is high in potency and resistant to β-lactamases, its instability is a limiting factor in clinic use.
-Thus, more chemically modified carbapenem antibiotics were synthesized and several carbapenem antibiotics, for example, imipenem have also been prescribed.
+Although thienamycin is highly potent and resistant to β-lactamases, its instability is a limiting factor in clinical use.
+Thus, more chemically modified carbapenem antibiotics were synthesized, and several carbapenem antibiotics, such as imipenem, have also been prescribed.

-Erythromycin is a macrolide antibiotic that has an antimicrobial spectrum similar to or slightly wider than that of penicillin and is often prescribed for people who have an allergy to penicillins.
+Erythromycin is a macrolide antibiotic with an antimicrobial spectrum similar to or slightly wider than that of penicillin and is often prescribed for people who are allergic to penicillins.
 For respiratory tract infections, it has better coverage of atypical organisms, including Mycoplasma and legionellosis.

-This macrocyclic compound contains a 14-membered lactone ring with ten asymmetric centers and two sugars (L-cladinose and D-desosamine), making it a compound that is difficult to produce via synthetic methods.
+This macrocyclic compound contains a 14-membered lactone ring with ten asymmetric centers and two sugars (L-cladinose and D-desosamine), making it difficult to produce synthetically.
 Erythromycin is produced by fermentation from a strain of the actinomycete Saccharopolyspora erythraea.

 The avermectins form a series of 16-membered macrocyclic lactone derivatives with potent anthelmintic and insecticidal properties.
 These naturally occurring compounds are generated as fermentation products by Streptomyces avermitilis, a soil actinomycete.
 Eight different avermectins were isolated as four pairs of homologous compounds, with a major (a-component) and minor (b-component) component, usually in ratios of 80:20 to 90:10.

-Tetracycline compounds form another group of broad-spectrum antibiotics whose general usefulness has been reduced with the onset of bacterial resistance.
-They are defined as a subclass of polyketides having an octahydrotetracene-2-carboxamide skeleton.
-Tetracyclines are generally used in the treatment of infections of the urinary tract and the intestines, and are used in the treatment of infections caused by chlamydia, especially in patients allergic to β-lactams and macrolides.
+Tetracycline compounds form another group of broad-spectrum antibiotics whose general usefulness has been reduced because of bacterial resistance.
+They are defined as a subclass of polyketides with an octahydro tetracene-2-carboxamide skeleton.
+Tetracyclines are generally used to treat urinary tract and intestinal infections.
+They are also used to treat infections caused by chlamydia, especially in patients allergic to β-lactams and macrolides.

-However, their use for these indications has decreased due to widespread development of drug resistance to these compounds.
-Their most common current use is in the treatment of moderately severe acne and rosacea.
-In addition, they may be used to treat Legionnaires’ disease.
+However, the use of tetracyclines for these indications has decreased due to the widespread development of drug resistance.
+Currently, they are used primarily for treating moderately severe acne and rosacea, though they may be used to treat Legionnaires’ disease.
 They also are used in veterinary medicine, particularly on swine.